Mardcelo/mardcelo.github.io/_posts/2024-08-22-GPS-Using-HackRF.markdown

 Well, it's really interesting since Weaponry projectiles with embedded GPS receivers need to be able to endure accelerations of
 12,000 G and have been developed for use in 155mm.

+---

 HackRF SDR is a civilian usage Software Defined Radio, which is a radio communication system which uses software for the modulation and demodulation of radio signals.
 SDR performs significant amounts of signal processing in a general purpose computer too.
+Since it's civil use, i'm going to use this.

+---

 ![SDR Architecture](https://github.com/Mardcelo/mardcelo.github.io/blob/f306249c08a17eccdbbcfebf3b3e9eb0bdf0db95/_posts/Images/SDR_arch.png)